Open menu

 The concept of judging websites by what a user feels when interacting with a page isn’t new.
 Google has already been using some page experience signals.
 These include:

-However, these signals couldn’t capture those aspects of UX which relate to web performance.
-With the roll-out, three new metrics, known as Core Web Vitals, will be combined with the existing UX signals to a unified Page Experience.
+However, these signals couldn't capture those aspects of UX which relate to web performance.
+With the roll-out, three new metrics, known as Core Web Vitals, are combined with the existing UX signals to fully assess the Page Experience.

 Core Web Vitals are real-world, user-centric factors that help site owners measure UX on the web.
-Basically, they are a set of three web performance metrics:
+As of now (2023), they are a set of three web performance metrics:

-• First Input Delay (FID) measures interactivity and reports how long it takes for a page to process an event in response to a user’s interaction.
+- First Input Delay (FID) measures interactivity and reports how long it takes for a page to begin processing an event in response to user interaction.

 Why We Should Care: The Importance of Core Web Vitals for SEO Rankings

-The page experience signals will become more and more important in due course, so you should focus on making Core Web Vitals a key priority to stay visible in the search.
+However, the page experience signals are becoming more and more important, so you should focus on making Core Web Vitals a key priority to stay visible in the search.

 The first of the three Core Web Vitals is called Largest Contentful Paint.
 LCP is intended to measure the time it takes for the largest above-the-fold element on a page to appear within the viewport.
 Most commonly, this will be an image like a banner, a carousel, a video, or a product image.